-SmartGit's Log displays the repository's history as a list of commits, sorted by increasing age, and with a graph on the left side to show the parent-child relationships between the commits.
+SmartGit's Log displays the working tree state and the repository's history as a list of commits, sorted by increasing age, and with a graph on the left side to show the parent-child relationships between the commits.
 What is shown on the Log depends on what was selected when the Log command was invoked:

 A root Log can be invoked from other places in SmartGit as well: